7 Urgent Steps to Take When Your Facebook Account Gets Hacked

 Facebook has an option to have a pre-selected Facebook friend receive the authentication code on your behalf.

-To enable two-factor authentication, go to Setting > Security and Log In.
+To enable two-factor authentication, go to Setting > Security and Login > Two-Factor Authentication.

 You can also run a security check-up.
 It will log you off from all browsers.
 It will also notify you if anyone logs in from a phone or computer Facebook doesn’t recognize.